 Summary

-Additionally, participants will experience Arabic language and cultural immersion while living in Hebron as they learn the language and live with a local Palestinian host family.
+Additionally, participants will experience Arabic language and cultural immersion while living in Hebron, learning the language, and living with a local Palestinian host family.
 For those looking to aid the cause of Palestinian refugees and explore a career in humanitarian aid, the Palestinian Refugees Program is a great place to start.

 How To Apply